qgis/qgis-feed/README.md

 Users with `superadmin` flag will be notified by email when an entry is added to the feed and will be able to publish the entry.

+For content field, a hard limit on the number of characters allowed is configurable in administration page (Character limit configurations).
+If not set, max characters value for this field is 500.
+If you want to add a custom max characters for this field, the field name value should be `content`.

 ## Endpoint and accepted parameters

 The application has a single endpoint available at the web server root `/` the reponse is in JSON format.